Home / Brush-Footed (Nymphalidae) / Regal Fritillary (Speyeria idalia)

 Quick Facts

-Lifespan of adults 14 to 60 days, depending on climate
+Lifespan of AdultsRanges from 14 to 60 days, influenced by climate conditions.

-Adult diet Flower nectar especially from milkweeds, thistles, red clover, and mountain mint
+Adult DietPrimarily nectar from flowers such as milkweeds, thistles, red clover, and mountain mint.

 Did You Know?